Autumn Budget 2024: Company car tax incentives for EVs to continue past 2028

 The Treasury also acknowledge the widespread condemnation of the move under the previous government to levy the VED Expensive Car Supplement for electric vehicles priced over £40,000 from April 2025, as announced in the 2022 Autumn Statement.

-Labour said it recognised the “disproportionate impact of the current VED Expensive Car Supplement threshold for those purchasing zero-emission cars” and would consider raising the threshold for zero-emission cars only at a future fiscal event “to make it easier to buy electric cars”.
+Labour said it recognised the “disproportionate impact of the current VED Expensive Car Supplement threshold for those purchasing zero-emission cars” and would consider raising the threshold for zero-emission cars at a future fiscal event “to make it easier to buy electric cars”.

 End to ‘contrived car ownership schemes’